stensalweb/kscript/README.md

   * keyword arguments, for example `func(x=4, y=5)`.
 In kscript, `=` expressions are not just statements, so that would assign to a local variable x and y.
 I also don't want to add a special case, so I think the best solution for keyword arguments is `func(@x=4, @y=5)`.
 In my opinion, this is far more readable and explicit, so I think this is what will happen
   * unpacking iterables, for example `for x, y in coll`.
 This would be very useful, and just cause a few changes.
 Also, perhaps allow starred unpacking?
-  * parsing.
-Currently, I've written the parser from scratch (see `src/types/parser.c`).
-It's a huge monster, and has basically been battle tested.
-However, I am wondering if it would be better to use a parser generator, such as yacc.
-I will have to see.
-The biggest flaw with those methods is the fact that error messages are often not as good as what I can generate by hand.
-But, it would greatly simplify adding new features (probably)

 And things left to do:

   * Standard FILE I/O, some sort of os/sys module for file systems, file creation, etc
-  * Standard REQUESTS module, i.e. networking
   * Somehow figure out slicing with indicies, similar to python (i.e. `arr[1:]`)
   * Custom user type definitions
   * Importing other kscript files
   * kscript-based modules
-  * external C extensions, examples
   * package manager

 ## Examples